Table of contents

-The 6 Essentials of a Product Page
+The 6 essentials of a product page

 - High-quality images of your product,

-- The price easily visible (and any promotions)
+- Easily visible price (and any promotions)

 - The different color and style options of your product,